Rahuwale123/Rahuwale123/README.md

-- 👋 Hi, I’m @Rahulwale
+# Hey there! 👋 I'm Rahul Wale

+### 🧠 AI Dev | 🤖 Bot Maker | 💻 Code Magician

-- 👀 I’m interested in ...
-AI and Robotics
+- 👀 Currently vibin’ with AI, Robotics, and all things futuristic
-- 🌱 I’m currently learning ...
-Python as well as node js and some other languages like flutter,c.
+- 🌱 Deep-diving into Python, Node.js, Flutter, C, and always learning more
-- 💞️ I’m looking to collaborate on ... any unique project about AI or bots related programs
+- 🤝 Open to collaborating on any unique or experimental AI or bot-related projects
-- 📫 How to reach me ... call me on ( 9356853041 ) you can also drop msg me on whatsapp on same number , or can connect through staticmast@gmail.com

-Dont forgot to see my repositories where i have uploaded many project from basic level to high level like chatbot , AI Tools like Chatgpt, Medical Healtcare Bot and many more.
+- 📫 Reach out:
+  📞 Call / WhatsApp: +91 93568 53041
+  📧 Email: staticmast@gmail.com

+---

+### 🔍 Wanna see what I’m cookin’?
+Don't forget to check out my repositories!
+I’ve built everything from beginner projects to advanced tools like:

+- 🤖 Chatbots (even ChatGPT-powered ones)
+- 🧠 AI Tools & Assistants
+- 🏥 Medical Healthcare Bots
+- and more surprises in the works...

+---

+Let’s build something insane together 🚀